firedrakeproject/mpi-pytest/README.md

 There are however a number of downsides:

+* Not all MPI distributions support running in this format because it involves nested calls to `MPI_Init` (as the parent process will often call `MPI_Init` during import).
+  **In particular the OpenMPI packaged with Ubuntu will not run in this mode.**
 * Forking a subprocess can be expensive since a completely fresh Python interpreter is launched each time.
 * Sandboxing each test means that polluted global state at the end of a test cannot